 There is no doubt in my mind that this path that the UK is on, is one that is making the country smaller, not bigger.
 So I am not rejoicing in any feeling of superiority for believing I am on the right side of the argument; I don’t wish to tell Cornwall and Wales to ‘suck it up’ and I won’t be laughing when their funding disappears and poverty rises (the least surprising outcome of this whole debacle as far as I can see, and again, those who are surprised/shocked/disappointed, what on earth were you expecting?).

 We are ALL going to lose and suffer from this outcome.
-I am grieving the fact that so many on this island feels so insecure in its identity that they would blame others for their problems than take a good look at themselves (and I mean ‘they’ the government primarily, for failing to address the issues emphasised by Brexit).
+I am grieving the fact that so many on this island feels so insecure in its identity that they would rather blame others for their problems than take a good look at themselves (and I mean ‘they’ the government primarily, for failing to address the issues emphasised by Brexit).

 Britain is not going to be Great Again.
 It was already Great, and it doesn’t even know it, because it thinks that being the top dog is what being Great is about.
-I still think that the vote was in part dictated by misplaced nostalgia about the days of its Empire, and just yesterday I saw an interview with Indian politician and historian Shashi Tharoor highlighting the problems of Empire thinking and not learning from the past.
+I still think that the vote was in part dictated by misplaced nostalgia about the olden days of its Empire, and just yesterday I saw an interview with Indian politician and historian Shashi Tharoor highlighting the problems of Empire thinking and not learning from the past.
 There is no Empire without crushing the little people, and there lies the path to protectionism, alienation, isolation, racism and war.
 When your foreigners and your poor are the first to suffer, you should know you are on a dangerous path.
 There has been little talk about the fact that since the birth of the EU, European countries have been at peace with each other, and that is the European Union’s greatest achievement.
 That we know so little of our history, to take this for granted, and could squander it away on the hope of a stronger economy that the government had every power to work on whilst in the EU but did not out of self-interest, is frightening indeed.

 The media has gone quiet and is offering little in way of challenge.
 Objections to Brexit are being described as unpatriotic and grieving Remainers told to ‘shut up and put up’.
 Remainers love their country as passionately as their Leave counterparts, and yet are vilified for expressing dissent, or simple concern over the process.
 Without criticism, there is no real democracy and shutting down dialogue is destructive.
 I am convinced that many Leave voters are also concerned about the path the government is taking, but where are their voices?
 You are allowed to want to be measured, you are allowed to hold more than one opinion on the subject; you are entitled to disagree with the government whilst still believing in the reason you voted Leave.
 The world is not black and white, and this is too complex an issue to be reduced to Deal or No Deal slogans and jumping off the cliff without a net.
 How confident are you in your government?

 That’s probably enough from me.
 I suspect that in the end, EU citizens already in the UK will be allowed to stay.
 The public outcry and practicalities of trying to expel 3 million people and break up British families, make it nearly unthinkable.
 Not impossible, mind you.
 After last year, anything is possible.
 But will we want to stay?
 In this climate where we are being blamed for the state of the UK, when racism and abuse are on the rise, our fears are very real.
 The government refuses to extend the hand of friendship to us, as would be the decent moral thing to do, and instead dangles us in front of the EU for a reciprocal agreement, which the EU would have no reason to reject, but cannot confirm until Britain starts the Article 50 process.
-The ball is in Britain’s courts but it is behaving as if it expects the EU to treat people badly, which says more about the UK than it does about the EU.
+The ball is in Britain’s court but it is behaving as if it expects the EU to treat people badly, which says more about the UK than it does about the EU.
 It makes me mad, and sad, and uncertain about the future.